-In the past year, MHA-A has responded to the call of our community by providing access to 745 individual mental health screenings.
+In the past year, MHA-A has responded to the call of our community by providing access to 903 individual mental health screenings in the last year.
 With every screening, individuals are provided the resources and connections to take the first step in building healthier lives.

 Getting screened increases the chances of getting treatment.
 Screening is an anonymous, free and private way to learn about your mental health and if you are showing warning signs of a mental illness.